Guidelines for the Event

 and Frequently Asked Questions.

-Please read before submitting an entry form.
-An entry form is optional but it does help to let everyone else know which lighthouses will be on the air.
+Please read before submitting a registration / entry form.
+This form is optional but it does help to let everyone else know which lighthouses will be on the air.

 What is the ILLW?
 Is it a contest?